 - Engage in sharing and discussing research ideas and explore collaborative research opportunities.

-There are several research projects relating to information seeking/retrieval/behavior and social media this group is engaged in, including collaborative information seeking, social Q&A, search strategies, and browsing behaviors.
-Interested in joining the lab?
+There are several research projects relating to information seeking/retrieval/behavior and social media this group is engaged in, including collaborative information seeking, social Q&A, human-computer interaction (HCI), search strategies, and browsing behaviors.
+Interested in joining the lab as a funded student or a volunteer?
 Contact us!

-For Summer 2014, the lab meetings will be every Wednesday at noon in InfoSeeking Lab (Room 303) in the SC&I building.
+For Fall 2014, the lab meetings will be every Monday at noon in InfoSeeking Lab (Room 303) in the SC&I building.
 Lunch will be served!